-File ed by the Registrant [] File ed by a Party other than the Registrant [X] Chec ck the appropriate box: [] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 UNITED TECHNOLOGIES CORPORATION (Name of Registrant as Specified In Its Charter) UNITED TECHNOLOGIES CORPORATION (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Paym nent of Filing Fee (Check the appropriate box): [] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: · [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+SCHEDULE 14A INFORMATION PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.) Filed by the Registrant [] Filed by a Party other than Registrant [X] Check the appropriate box: [X] Preliminary Proxy Statement [] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to (S)240, 14a-11(c) or (S)240, 14a-12 United Technologies Corporation (Name of Registrant as Specified in its Charter) Payment of Filing Fee (check the appropriate box): See Notes. [] \$125 per Exchange Act Rules 0-11(e)(1)(ii), 14a-6(i)1, or 14a-6(j)(2). [] \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(j)(3).
+Fee computed on table below per Exchange Act Rules 14a-6(j)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11.
+(4) Proposed maximum aggregate value of transaction: Set forth the amount on which this filing is calculated and state how it was determined. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+(1) Amount previously paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: Notes: No Fee associated with filing preliminary Proxy.